Howard County Council approves $1.906 billion budgets, raises fire tax by 34%

-Approximately $206.3 million went to the capital budget, which funds things like roads and the plan to reduce future flooding in Ellicott City.
-An estimated $1.2 billion from the general fund goes to the operating budget, which funds things like police and schools.
-An additional $500 million within the operating budget is attached to special revenue funds, which cannot be moved to categories.
+Approximately $206.3 million went to the capital budget, which funds projects like roads and the plan to reduce future flooding in historic Ellicott City.
+An estimated $1.2 billion from the general fund goes to the operating budget, which funds police and schools, among other items.
+An additional $500 million within the operating budget is attached to special revenue funds, which cannot be moved to increase the school system’s budget.
 This includes the fire and rescue fund and the agricultural land preservation fund.

 Earlier this year, Ball proposed a $605.2 million operating budget for the school system — $84 million less than the school board’s request.